osrf-migration/srcsim-wiki/finals_task1.md

 #### Checkpoint 2

-We're now performing checkpoint 2: *Move the communication dish to the correct pitch and yaw angles*.
-This consists of rotating the handles on the satellite until the correct angles are achieved.
+We're now performing checkpoint 2: _Move the communication dish **either** to the correct pitch or the correct yaw angle_.
+This consists of rotating the handles on the satellite until the a correct angle is achieved.

 ![t1_b.png](https://bitbucket.org/repo/xEbAAe/images/3163083520-t1_b.png)

-For scoring purposes, this checkpoint corresponds to 2 checkpoints: one for the pitch and another one for the yaw.

 The friction on the valve joints will be randomized for each world.
 The ranges are as follows: